Will there ever be a Viagra for women? If so, would the FDA ever approve it? How many women would actually want to try it?

 Why is it that sex for men seems to be so simple?
 Even the molecular process is simpler.
 There just happens to be a switch, and Viagra just happens to pull it.
 Pfizer tested Viagra in women, and it didn’t do much.
 This was hardly surprising.
 Who could have doubted that sexuality, even molecular sexuality, would be more complicated for women?

-But I question the movement’s mission.
-I do not share its worry that new medications will make us more simple-minded about sex.
+I don’t share the New View Campaign’s worry that new medications will make us more simple-minded about sex.
 Our collective level of sexual ignorance as a society is still pretty high.
 I don’t think it could get much worse.

-Instead, I think we should cautiously welcome the chance to integrate biological and psychological approaches.
+We should also welcome the opportunity to combine biological and psychological approaches.
 Let’s find out what flibanserin can and can’t do, and for whom.
-And let’s figure out how to use it in an integrative fashion when sex therapy alone doesn’t work as well as we’d like.
+And let’s figure out how and where it might be useful in situations when sex therapy alone doesn’t work as well as we’d like.